himavamsi12/Metageeksassignment/ExpressJS/Express JS Middleware/Read.md

-TO execute this file you need you need to install node.js and npm file in the system
+TO execute this file you need you need to install node.js and npm file in the local computer

 After the installation you need to create a folder in VS Code and install necessary packages like express, nodemon ..

-and this file with nodemon app.js in the terminal.
-You can see the output in a browser.
+and this run file with nodemon app.js in the terminal.
+You can see the desired output in a browser.